harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 Then when displaying the `failure rate` for the last 30 days you would see `15%` and you would see that your `failure rate` increased by `300%`!
 So the statistic will have a red arrow pointing up marked as a `300%` increment in failure rate.

-This value is not incorrect, but measures the change in rate.
+This value accurately measures the change in the failure rate, from 5% to 15%.